 The Montessori method includes an environment (the classroom) with educational materials and equipment, many of which are self-correcting.
-The activities and materials encourage each child to discover for him or herself, within a framework of order, and choose and complete tasks designed for success at each stage of his/her development.
+The activities and materials encourage each child to discover for themself, within a framework of order, and choose and complete tasks designed for success at each stage of their development.

 A Montessori education provides a unique cycle of learning designed to meet the individual development of each child.
 Children who learn the basic skills of reading, writing and arithmetic in this natural way have the advantage of beginning their education without drudgery, boredom or discouragement.
-The goal for each child is the development of his/her ability to solve problems using an organized approach, to use freedom wisely, to respect him/herself and others, but above all to take the joy of learning with him/her throughout life.
+The goal for each child is the development of their ability to solve problems using an organized approach, to use freedom wisely, to respect themself and others, but above all to take the joy of learning with them throughout life.

 Maria Montessori graduated from the University of Rome in 1896.
 As the first woman to practice medicine in Italy, Dr. Montessori was very involved with the care of young children.
 Through her observation, she came to understand how children interacted with one another, learned through the use of materials she designed, and went through specific phases of development.
 Her approach to education evolved based on her observations, in conjunction with her scientific background and the belief in the education of children as a means to create a better society.
 She continued to observe children around the world and found that the universal laws of development she had recognized were inherent to all children.

 Click here to read a short biography about Dr. Maria Montessori.